Fix Amazon Keyword Cannibalization: PPC Optimization Guide

 How Search Query Cannibalization Affects Your Ad Performance

-The damage caused by cannibalization is multidimensional.
 It starts with spending efficiency.
-When two of your campaigns participate in the same auction pattern, even if they do not directly bid against one another in a single instant, their combined presence pushes the clearing price higher over time.
+When two of your campaigns participate in the same auction pattern, even if they do not directly bid against one another in a single instant, their combined presence can contribute to higher effective CPCs over time by fragmenting performance signals and reducing bidding efficiency.
 The marketplace learns that you are willing to pay more for those impressions, and your blended cost-per-click rises accordingly.
 Each click then carries a greater burden to convert profitably, which means your allowable bid landscape shrinks, which in turn can restrict volume.
 The spiral is subtle and slow, but it is persistent.

 The second dimension is data quality.
 Marketers depend on clean signals to make good decisions.
 If fifty conversions that belong to one query are split across Auto, Broad, and Exact, your view of true performance is diluted.
 The Auto campaign may appear to be more productive than it really is, because it is harvesting conversions that should have been credited to Exact.
 The Broad campaign may present a middling return that understates the power of a few long-tail variants now lost in the average.
 Meanwhile, the Exact campaign may look less robust than it deserves, because it is only receiving a fraction of the total demand.
 Decision makers see three moderate outcomes instead of one outstanding one, and budgets follow the wrong narrative.